benbaptist/minecraft-wrapper/documentation/player.rst

--  message(self, message="")
+-  message(self, message="", position=0)

         Sends a message to the player.

+        :Args:
-        :arg message: Can be text, colorcoded text, or json chat
+            :message: Can be text, colorcoded text, or json chat
+            :position:  an integer 0-2.
+2 will place it above XP bar.
+             1 or 0 will place it in the chat.
+Using position 2 will only display any text component (or can be used to display standard minecraft translates, such as
+             "{'translate': 'commands.generic.notFound', 'color': 'red'}" and
+             "{'translate': 'tile.bed.noSleep'}"

+        :returns: Nothing